paradisec-archive/PARADISEC_workflows/12_PARAGEST_file_ingest_workflows.md

 H6{color:White !important;}
 </style>

-# PARAGEST: Workflow for File Procesing and File Transfer to the PARADISEC Archive
+# PARAGEST: Workflows for File Procesing and File Transfer to the PARADISEC Archive